chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< note >}}

--   Make sure that bastion machine is in the same vpc, as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Ensure the bastion machine is in the same vpc as in `config.toml`.
+Otherwise, we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 - Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
-If we use CIDR block, will fail if an consecutive cidr block are not available.
+If we use a CIDR block, will fail if a consecutive cidr block is not available.
--   If you choose `backup_config` as `s3` then provide the bucket name to field `s3_bucketName`.
-If `s3_bucketName` exist it is directly use for backup configuration and if it doesn't exist then deployment process will create `s3_bucketName`.
+- If you choose `backup_config` as `s3`, provide the bucket name to field `s3_bucketName`.
+If `s3_bucketName` exists, it is directly used for backup configuration, and if it doesn't exist, then the deployment process will create `s3_bucketName`.
--   If you choose `backup_config` as `efs` then we will create the EFS and mount on all frontend and backend node.
+- If you choose `backup_config` as `efs`, we will create the EFS and mount it on all frontend and backend nodes.
--   If you choose `backup_config` as `" "` (empty), then you have to manually to do the backup configuration, after the deployment complete.
-But we recommended that to use `backup_config` to be set to `s3` or `efs` at the time of deployment.
+- If you choose `backup_config` as `" "` (empty), you have to manually do the backup configuration after the deployment.
+But we recommended that to use `backup_config` be set to `s3` or `efs` at the time of deployment.

 {{< /note >}}

-1. Run below commands to download latest Automate CLI and Airgapped Bundle:
+1. Run the below commands to download the latest Automate CLI and Airgapped Bundle:

     ```bash
     #Run commands as sudo.